yannsartori/config_files/README.md

   4.Set the terminal font to this
   5. Run `python3 -m pip install --user --upgrade pynvim` (Note: This might need to be run for every pyenv entered, in which case, replace `python3` with `python`)
   6. Open `~/.config/nvim/init.vim` (errors will occur) and run `:PlugInstall`
   7. Reopen Neovim and ensure everything is working.
+Then run `:UpdateRemotePlugins`
+  8. Reopen Neovim.
+Everything should work!!